material-motion/material-motion/concepts/runtimes.md

 This function must use a `Plan type → Executor type` lookup table to identify what type of Executor it needs to instantiate.

-Our recommendation is to make Executors register at runtime the Plans they expect to be able to fulfill.
-This enforces a healthy separation of Plan/Fulfillment.

-If multiple Executors can fulfill a given Plan then...what do?
+The simplest way to generate this lookup table is to allow Plans to define which Executor they expect.
+This does not provide the cleanest separation of concerns.
+It does, however, resolve a class of problems that exist if Executors can define which Plans they fulfill.

 ### On commit: generate executors